CosmWasm/mesh-security-hackathon/docs/consumer/VirtualStaking.md

 and is responsible for converting their "virtual stake" into actual stake, as well as providing them with their share of the rewards.

+## Previous Work

+There is a lot of overlap with this design and Osmosis' [design of SuperFluid Staking](https://github.com/osmosis-labs/osmosis/tree/main/x/superfluid).
+Before commenting on the technical feasibility or implementation on the SDK side, it would be good to review this in depth.
+This is probably the biggest change made to staking functionality without forking `x/staking` and should be leveraged for the MVP at least.

+(Note to author as well as all reviewers)

 ## Components

 Virtual Staking will be a mix of a Cosmos SDK module and a CosmWasm contract.
 The contract will provide